 "Economics has become increasingly an arcane branch of mathematics rather than dealing with real economic problems."
 [Friedman 1999, 137, cited Fullbrook 2009, 5]

 1. What kinds of value do we measure or assess?
 All kinds, and somehow incorporated into economic value, but not just as price.
-So our assessing should explicitly take all this diversity of kinds into account.
+Money and price usually reduce the number of aspects they measure to one or two, often only the economic value, such as rarity, or the social value dictated by popularity.
+Our assessing should explicitly take all this diversity of kinds into account.

 2. Why do we assess value?
 We must keep to valid purposes and eschew harmful or useless ones.
 The RLDG briefly discussed some valid purposes of quantitative assessment: giving an overview, judging whether we are improving in any given venture or activity or not, presentation, benchmarking, prioritizing in decision-making.
-League-table rivalry is not a valid purpose.
+League-table rivalry (e.g. national GDPs) is not a valid purpose.
 When comparison is involved, as in prioritizing or judging improvement, it must be done with wisdom; choosing the lowest tender price, or castigating a manager for exceeding budget by a small amount, are often not wisdom.
-Decisions and policy should not be made on the basis of numbers alone, but only on functioning and its repercussion, which involves qualitative assessment.
-Should not humility temper such judgments?
+Decisions and policy should not be made on the basis of numbers alone, but only on functioning and its repercussion.
+This calls for qualitative assessment, which takes account of meaningful issues directly, without tranducing them to numerical form.
 So, GDP (see below) cannot be used as a proxy for wellbeing at all without both (a) being careful on which denominators to normalize it, (b) taking into account the real value of aspects other than the economic, and (c) recognising harmful as well as good economic activity (Chapter 7).

 Summary: Assessing value is inherently flawed and distorting, because of two main kinds of fundamental limitations.